5 Steps to Becoming a Business Analyst

 Yes, Buts

 You might be thinking that these steps don’t apply to you because {fill in the blank here}.
-I’ve corresponded with hundreds of aspiring business analysts as part of my online courses and helped many successfully make this transition (just check out our list of career transition stories) and so I know this process works.
+I’ve corresponded with hundreds of aspiring business analysts as part of my online courses and helped many successfully make this transition (just check out our list of success stories).

 What follows is a list of concerns that most commonly come up and how to address them.